dple/dple.github.io/_publications/2010-12-variant.md

 title: "A Variant of Miller Formula and Algorithm"
 collection: publications
 permalink: /publication/2010-12-pairing
-excerpt: 'In this paper, we propose a variant of Miller formula which gives rise to a generically faster algorithm for any pairing friendly curve.'
+excerpt: 'In this paper, we propose a variant of Miller formula which gives rise to a generically faster algorithm for any pairing friendly curve.
+Concretely, it provides an improvement in cases little studied until now, in particular when denominator elimination is not available.
+It allows for instance the use of elliptic curve with embedding degree not of the form $2^i3^j$, and is suitable for the computation of optimal pairings.'
 date: 2010-12-15
 venue: 'Pairing-Based Cryptography'
 paperurl: 'https://link.springer.com/chapter/10.1007/978-3-642-17455-1_26'